neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 One can't help but think that if that had actually happened, we would be talking about some of the same sorts of problems in Madagascar today that they're talking about in the Levant right now.

 And then eventually it moves from the idea of exiling all the Jews to a faraway place to simply killing them where they are.

+# Where did Jews came from, jewish peril through the centuries

 Now we should point out that the idea of exiling the Jews was not about sending them away from their homes.